Rafficer/linux-cli-community/USAGE.md

 `protonvpn init`

-To connect to a server you always need the `connect` option (or just `c`):
+To connect to a server, you always need the `connect` option (or just `c`):

 `protonvpn connect`

-Running it just like that will give you a menu that let's you select the country, server and protocol interactively:
+Running the above command will give you a menu that lets you select the country, server, and transmission protocol interactively:

 ![country-selection](https://i.imgur.com/jjJh09J.png)

 ![server-selection](https://i.imgur.com/uXfcHMI.png)

-If you specify a server name after connect, you can directly connect to a server of your choice:
+If you specify a server name after `connect`, you can connect directly to the server of your choice:

 `protonvpn connect US-NY#6`

-The server name can be written in a few different ways.
+The server name can be written in several ways.
 For example, `usny6`, `us-ny-6` or `usny-06` are all valid formats.

 To connect to the fastest server, you can use the `--fastest` or `-f` flag: